“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 1. Incorrect Determination of Fault

-2. Client not provided the opportunity to tell their side of the story
+2. Client was not provided the opportunity to tell their side of the story

-It is not uncommon for our clients to report being transported by EMS from the scene to the emergency room before having the chance to be interviewed by the investigating police office or were even being unconscious at the scene.
+It is not uncommon for our clients to report being transported by EMS from the scene to the emergency room before having the chance to be interviewed by the investigating police officer or being unconscious at the scene.
 Our clients feel as if they were not given the chance to tell their side of the story.

 3. Misstated or Incomplete Witness Information